 - 1. Applicability.
-This section applies to all Civic Spaces in the Master Plan.

-- 2. Civic Space Types.
+This section applies to all Civic Spaces in the Master Plan. - 2.
+Civic Space Types.
 Each Civic Space is assigned a Civic Space Type on the Civic Space Plan (page 23).
-Each Civic Space shall be improved based on its corresponding Civic Space Type (page 24), including modifications based on the specific conditions of the Site and the Master Plan.

-- 3. Civic Space Adjustments.
-The location, size, and design of Civic Spaces may be refined or modified based on the specific conditions of the Site and the Master Plan.

-- 4. Ownership.
-Civic Spaces may be publicly or privately owned.

-- 5. Pedestrian Connectivity & Access to Lots.
+Each Civic Space shall be improved based on its corresponding Civic Space Type (page 23), including modifications based on the specific conditions of the Site and the Master Plan.
+A Civic Space may be assigned a different Civic Space Type by Warrant. - 3.
+Civic Space Adjustments.
+The location, size, and design of Civic Spaces may be refined or modified based on the specific conditions of the Site and the Master Plan. - 4.
+Ownership.
+Civic Spaces may be publicly or privately owned. - 5.
+Pedestrian Connectivity & Access to Lots.
 Civic Spaces shall have Sidewalks or Pedestrian Paths sufficient to provide access to all Enfronting lots and provide connectivity to adjacent Front Thoroughfares and Civic Spaces.
-These Sidewalks or pedestrian paths shall comply with the Public Realm Details Section of this Design Code.

-- 6. Civic Space Uses & Encroachments.
-The following Uses are permitted within Civic Spaces as consistent with the Encroachments Table (page 28) in this Design Code.

-- a.
-Natural landscape.

-- b.
-Gardens including ornamental and productive gardens.

-- c.
-Lawns.

-- d.
-Recreation facilities including sport courts, pools, skate parks, and exercise equipment.

-- e.
-Playgrounds.

-- f.
-Stormwater managements facilities.

-- g.
-Cemeteries.

-- h.
-Sidewalk dining.

-- i.
-Retail including restaurants.
+These Sidewalks or pedestrian paths shall comply with the Public Realm Details Section of these Zoning Regulations. - 6.
+Civic Space Uses & Encroachments.
+The following Uses are permitted within Civic Spaces as consistent with the Encroachments Table (page 28) in these Zoning Regulations. - a.
+Natural landscape. - b.
+Gardens including ornamental and productive gardens. - c.
+Lawns. - d.
+Recreation facilities including sport courts, pools, skate parks, and exercise equipment. - e.
+Playgrounds. - f.
+Stormwater managements facilities. - g.
+Cemeteries. - h.
+Sidewalk dining. - i.
+Retail including restaurants. - j.

-- j.
 Art installations.

 - k.
-Outdoor festivals or gatherings.

-- 7. Stormwater Management.
+Outdoor festivals or gatherings. - 7.
+Stormwater Management.
 The area of stormwater management facilities shall count towards the required Civic Spaces if designed in a manner that is integrated into a Civic Space. - 8.
 Covered Structures.
 Covered, unenclosed structures may be included within Civic Spaces and shall count towards the required Civic Spaces.
-Enclosed buildings in Civic Spaces shall be considered Civic Building Sites. - 9.
+Enclosed buildings in Civic Spaces shall be considered Civic Building Sites and shall comply with the Civic Building Sites Section (page 30) of these Zoning Regulations. - 9.
 Landscaping.
-Landscaping in Civic Spaces shall consist of ground cover, shrubs, and trees as described in the Public Realm Details section of this Design Code.
+Landscaping in Civic Spaces shall consist of ground cover, shrubs, and trees as described in the Public Realm Details section of these Zoning Regulations.
 Minimum required ground planting and quantity of trees are listed in the Civic Space Types (page 24).
 The minimum required quantity of trees shall be calculated based on the area of the Civic Space.